hjkgrp/SESAMI_web/README.md

 - Gianmarco G. Terrones (SESAMI web interface development)
 - Yongchul G. Chung (project supervision, Mongo DB Atlas and Google Cloud integration)

+# JOSS Supplementary Files
+Files used for software performance benchmarking can be found [here](paper/benchmarking)

 # Funding Acknowledgement
 - Gianmarco G. Terrones was supported by the Government of Portugal through the Portuguese Foundation for International Cooperation in Science, Technology and Higher Education and through the MIT Portugal Program.
-Software and website development was supported by the Office of Naval Research under grant number N00014-20-1-2150, as well as by the National Research Foundation of Korea (NRF) under grant number 2020R1C1C1010373 funded by the government of Korea (MSIT).
-Gianmarco G. Terrones was partially supported by an Alfred P. Sloan Foundation Scholarship (Grant Number G-2020-14067).
+- Software and website development was supported by the Office of Naval Research under grant number N00014-20-1-2150, as well as by the National Research Foundation of Korea (NRF) under grant number 2020R1C1C1010373 funded by the government of Korea (MSIT).
+- Gianmarco G. Terrones was partially supported by an Alfred P. Sloan Foundation Scholarship (Grant Number G-2020-14067).